-Transactions relating to post-employment benefits
+Transactions relating to post-employment benefits.
+(NB Tables subject to roundings)

 i.
 Impact on Comprehensive Income & Expenditure Account

 Pension transactions charged or credited to Surplus or Deficit on Provision of Services Pension transactions charged or credited to Other Comprehensive Income and Expenditure ii.
 Value of pension scheme assets and liabilities at the balance sheet date